StarRocks/starrocks/docs/en/administration/Query_planning.md

 - Colocate Join

   If tables A and B belong to the same Colocation Group which is specified during table creation, the data rows with the same bucketing key values from tables A and B are distributed on the same BE node.
-When the Join equijoin expression contains the bucketing key of tables A and B in the join query, you can hint the join execution method as Colocate Join.
+When the Join equijoin expression contains the bucketing key of tables A and B in the Join query, you can hint the Join execution method as Colocate Join.
 Data with the same key values are directly joined locally, reducing the time spent on data transmission between nodes and improving query performance.

   ~~~SQL
   select k1 from t1 join [COLOCATE] t2 on t1.k1 = t2.k2 group by t2.k2;
   ~~~

-#### View join execution method
+#### View Join execution method

-Use the `EXPLAIN` command to view the actual join execution method.
-If the returned result shows that the join execution method matches the join hint, it means that the join hint is effective.
+Use the `EXPLAIN` command to view the actual Join execution method.
+If the returned result shows that the Join execution method matches the Join hint, it means that the Join hint is effective.

 ~~~SQL
 EXPLAIN select k1 from t1 join [COLOCATE] t2 on t1.k1 = t2.k2 group by t2.k2;